 There are three basic types of small business insurance that we recommend new owners look into:

 - Commercial Property Coverage.
-Here’s another type of policy that new owners should really consider.
+Heres another type of policy that new owners should consider.
 Commercial property coverage seeks to protect your physical location and other assets.
-This includes your inventory, the tools and equipment you use for production, or even the pieces of furniture in your office.
-Depending on your chosen coverage, this type of policy can also help you recover from damage and loss brought about by natural calamities or fire.
+This includes your inventory, the tools, and equipment you use for production, or even the pieces of furniture in your office.
+Depending on your chosen coverage, this type of policy can also help you recover from damage and loss brought about by natural calamities or fires.

 6) Underestimating the Necessity of Financial Tools

-There’s no rule against using a journal to keep track of your business finances.
-In fact, this practice has its own merits.
+Theres no rule against using a journal to keep track of your business finances.
+This practice has its own merits.